-C. Computer classroom: The computer classroom has (20) twenty student stations, an instructor's station, a color printer, a projector and a projection screen.
+C. Computer Classroom: The computer classroom has 14 student stations, an instructor's station, a color printer, a projector and a projector screen.

-D. Study Room 1: The study room has two tables and seven chairs (up to eleven (11)
+D. Study Room 1: The study room has two tables, six chairs and one stationary computer.
+Meeting room capacity is 6 people.

-2. On-site AV Equipment
+7. On-site AV equipment

-A. All AV equipment should be scheduled when reserving the meeting room.
+A. All AV equipment should be scheduled when reserving a meeting room.